digitalaotearoa/futures/index.md

 participant, or as a facilitator are all incredibly valuable ways for us to co-create the future for digital Aotearoa we want to see.

-Supporting this work through financial contributions, participation, or joining our facilitator community are great ways to help contribute to building a brighter future for New Zealand.

 ### Gathering and Sharing Futures as Open Data

-We will work through 2022 to facilitate workshops (online and in-person) which gather and collect unique perspectives on what the hopes, dreams and fears are about a more connected digital government of the future.
+We will work through 2022 to facilitate workshops (online and in-person as possible) which gather and collect unique perspectives on what the hopes, dreams and fears are about a more connected digital government of the future.
 What opportunities can we collectively head toward, what sand-pits and dangers can we avoid.
-We hope that through this exercise we can invite us all to become brave optimists, as well as cautious pessimists in hopes that in-between these extremes we can map the future we want to head towards together.
+We hope that through this exercise we can invite us all to co-create the future, balanced betwen brave optimisim and cautious pessimim, in hopes that in-between these extremes we can map the future we want to head towards together.

-Workshops will strive to develop friction-free ways that we can capture contributions from community members.
+Workshops will strive to develop ways that we can capture contributions from community members.
 Through participant's written, spoken, transcribed and multimedia contributions, we'll catalog and organise these futures into a resource that can become a reference data set for alignment of the digital society and government of Aotearoa we'd like to see.
+This can act as inspiration, an inventory of possibilities and a reference for our work and its possible impacts.

 Select futures will become the anchor for a multimedia VR experience to be delivered at the end of 2022.
 This Virtual Reality future will allow anyone to have an opportunity to wear VR goggles and "walk into" a future we've co-created together.
-We cannot create what we cannot imagine.

-### Workshop Facilitator Training

-Our workshop facilitator training will invite participants to join a community of practice, composed of facilitators from across NZ that will work to apply common methods and practices to capture and gather these optimistic and pessimistic views of the future at 15, 30, and 50 year time horizons.

-Over the span of 4-hours (in 2x 2-hour sessions online via Zoom) prospective facilitators will join group discussions and break-out rooms to discuss and share techniques and tips for:

--   Codes of Conduct - Creating safe spaces for contribution

--   Ice breakers and group formation

--   Keeping a room focused and "on-task"

--   Making space for unique perspectives and minority voices

--   Channeling Optimism

--   Focusing Contributions - i.e. A day in the life, 50 years from now?

--   Inviting Pessimism

--   Future Scenarios as a lasting resource - How to capture futures
-    > created and contribute them to GitHub

 ### Core workshops